 Eating a balanced diet is important when quitting alcohol.
 Alcohol can deplete your body with essential nutrients, so it’s important to eat a diet rich in fruits, vegetables, whole grains, lean protein and healthy fats.
 This can help to reduce cravings and improve your overall health.

 Practicing relaxation techniques such as meditation, yoga, or deep breathing can help to reduce stress and anxiety.
 This can be particularly helpful when dealing with cravings or other triggers for drinking.

 9. Avoid Temptation

 It’s important to avoid temptation when quitting alcohol.
 This could include avoiding situations or people that may trigger your desire to drink.
 It’s also important to remove any alcohol from your home or office.

 10. Reward Yourself

-Quitting alcohol is a significant achievement, and it’s important to reward yourself for your hard work.
+Once one Quits alcohol, it should be considered a big achievement, therefore important to reward yourself for your hard work.
 This could be treating yourself to a massage, going on a vacation or buying something you have been wanting for a while.